apschuster/CS485GFinalProject/README.md

 # BLAST Postprocessor

 This program, `Blast_PostProcessor.py`, will validate tel/subtel contigs by culling the results that dont align properly or are in incorrect orientations.
-This takes the blast output (format 6) generated from the user specified database and tel/subtel contig file blasted against it, and removes innacurate results.
+This takes the blast output (format 6) generated from the user specified database and tel/subtel contig file blasted against it, and removes inacurate results.

 * Link to GitHub: `https://github.com/apschuster/CS485GFinalProject`